adfinis/backupctl/README.rst

 Create a new customer with a quota of 10G.

-  bkpmgmt new -n customer1 -s 10G
+  backupctl new -n customer1 -s 10G

 Resize the quota of an existing customer to 20G.

-  bkpmgmt resize -n customer1 -s 20G
+  backupctl resize -n customer1 -s 20G

 Remove a customer with all his servers.
 All data will be lost.

-  bkpmgmt remove -n customer1
+  backupctl remove -n customer1

 SERVER MANAGEMENT
 -----------------